Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Totemic Recall when possible);

-Chain Heal (high Mana cost, moderate healing, no cooldown, use with
+Chain Heal (high Mana cost, moderate healing, no cooldown, use mostly when

 Restoration Shaman Situational Spells